5 Letter Words Ending in LY

 jelly

-Noun : (New Zealand, Australia, Britain) A dessert made by boiling gelatine, sugar and some flavouring (often derived from fruit) and allowing it to set, known as "jello" in North America.
+Noun : (Commonwealth) A dessert made by boiling gelatine (or a plant-based alternative such as agar or carrageenan), sugar and some flavouring (often derived from fruit) and allowing it to set.

-Noun : (Canada, US, Britain (certain specific usages)) A clear or translucent fruit preserve, made from fruit juice and set using either naturally occurring, or added, pectin.
-Normally known as "jam" in Commonwealth English but see redcurrant jelly and jeely.
+Noun : (chiefly Canada, US) A clear or translucent fruit preserve, made from fruit juice and set using either naturally occurring, or added, pectin.

 Noun : A savoury substance, derived from meat, that has the same texture as the dessert.